Trying to decide between the 243 Winchester and 270 Winchester cartridges? Here’s what you need to know about them.

 Like I said, details vary depending on the exact manufacturer and rifle model in question.
 However, all things considered, rifles chambered in 270 Winchester tend to be slightly longer, heavier, and more unwieldy than rifles chambered in 243 Winchester.

 Having a shorter and lighter rifle is more important on some hunts than on others.
 So, just keep that in mind.

 If you’d like to learn more about some of the various hunting rifle choices for the 270 Winchester cartridge, read this article:

 243 vs 270 Winchester: Which Is Right For You?

-Do you primarily hunt medium sized game like whitetail deer, feral hogs, or black bears at ranges within 200 yards?
-Both are outstanding deer hunting cartridge and will work on great deer sized game with good shot placement.
+Do you primarily hunt medium sized game like whitetail deer and feral hogs (to include exotic game like Axis and Fallow Deer) at ranges within 200 yards?
+Both are outstanding deer hunting cartridges and will work on great deer sized game with good shot placement.

 Indeed, a 243 Winchester shooting a 100 grain bullet and a 270 Winchester shooting a 130 grain bullet are both classic loads used by untold numbers of deer hunters over the years.